Ted Karkut Logo

 MEDIUMS

-Plant materials, clay, paper, acrylic, charcoal, ballpoint pen, photographic paper, pencil, light
+Plant material, clay, paper, acrylic, charcoal, ballpoint pen, spices, photographic paper, wood, pencil, glass, light

 For more information on the artist, email k.ted48@gmail.com.